dpage/rm2gh/README.md

 ## TODO

 * Add support for batching (e.g. select source issues by range).
-* Add a link to the migrated issue on Redmine, to the new Github issue.
+* Decode header changes on Redmine to a readable string.